Archive for August, 2008

 Goodeats for 8/30/2008

-I apologize in advance for the insane amounts of baby carrots and hummus that I consumed today.
+So much hummus and baby carrots today.
 I got a humongous bag of organic baby carrots and 2 huge tubs of hummus from Costco, so they will be my snack of choice until I’m out of them.
-I think I’ve recorded everything I ate today, but there was a lot of (healthy) snacking this afternoon so I can’t be positive, and I didn’t photograph everything.
+Today was a grazing day, so not everything I ate is included here.

 Breakfast: